jordymeow/ai-engine/readme.txt

 == Pro Features ==

-* **AI Forms** — Create dynamic forms that generate answers, images, or files using AI.
+* **AI Forms**: Create dynamic forms that generate answers, images, or files using AI.
-* **Embeddings & Vector Databases** — Build knowledge bases from your content and PDFs for semantic search.
+* **Embeddings & Vector Databases**: Build knowledge bases from your content and PDFs for semantic search.
-* **Content-Aware** — Let AI use your post and page content as context for smarter responses.
+* **Content-Aware**: Let AI use your post and page content as context for smarter responses.
-* **Function Calling** — Connect AI to WordPress functions, WooCommerce, or any custom API.
+* **Function Calling**: Connect AI to WordPress functions, WooCommerce, or any custom API.
-* **Cross-Site Chatbots** — Embed your chatbots on external websites.
+* **Cross-Site Chatbots**: Embed your chatbots on external websites.
-* **Editor Assistant** — An AI sidebar in the post editor that can read, rewrite, insert, and rearrange your content blocks through chained function calls.
+* **Editor Assistant**: An AI sidebar in the post editor that can read, rewrite, insert, and rearrange your content blocks through chained function calls.
-* **Realtime Audio** — Voice-based conversations on OpenAI's GA Realtime API, with GPT-5-class voice reasoning.
+* **Realtime Audio**: Voice-based conversations on OpenAI's GA Realtime API, with the latest voice reasoning capabilities.
-* **Statistics & Usage Control** — Track usage, set limits per role, and monitor costs.
+* **Statistics & Usage Control**: Track usage, set limits per role, and monitor costs.
-* **Extra MCP Tools** — Adds plugin, theme, database, Polylang, and WooCommerce management to the MCP server.
+* **Extra MCP Tools**: Adds plugin, theme, database, Polylang, and WooCommerce management to the MCP server.
-* **Priority Support** — Get faster help from the Meow Apps team.
+* **Priority Support**: Get faster help from the Meow Apps team.

 == Why AI Engine? ==